 Section 6.
-Pending Admission: Those newspapers which fulfill all provisions except the length of publication may be admitted to the Association as Publication Associate Members pending their acceptance into the Association as Active Members.
+Pending Admission: Those newspapers which fulfill all provisions except the length of publication may be admitted to the Association as Publication Associate members pending their acceptance into the Association as Newspaper members.

 Section 7.
-Expulsion: The Association, by a two-thirds vote, may suspend, expel, or otherwise discipline any Active or Publication Associate Member which may by its own action or by action of any of its representatives bring disgrace upon the Association or the profession.
+Expulsion: The Association, by a two-thirds vote, may suspend, expel, or otherwise discipline any member which may by its own action or by action of any of its representatives bring disgrace upon the Association or the profession.

 ARTICLE V